benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L2C.png)

+- L2C appears below a relationship / path.
+The relationship / path may be wrapped by an 'L' or an 'O'
+- L2C may appear before a quantifier
 - Directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red) or a quantifier

 _**Q71:** Any dragon that froze dragons more than 10 times (cumulatively)_